joist-orm/joist-orm/docs/docs/getting-started/tour.md

 const a1 = em.load(Author, "a:1", "books");
 // Create a new book for a1
 const b1 = new Book(em, { title: "b1", author: a1 });
-// a1.books alreddy has b1 in it
+// a1.books already has b1 in it, so your view of data is always consistent expect(a1.books.get.includes(b1)).toBe(true);
-expect(a1.books.get.includes(b1)).toBe(true);
 ```